DMCFA/contact-scan/README.md

 - Building a Restful CRUD API
 - Building and hosting data in database
 - Creating unit testing for front and back-end
+- Deploying front and back end apart from each other

 <p align="right">(<a href="#top">back to top</a>)</p>